conjurer-rich/user-needs-mapping/_articles/2025-01-03-continuous-evolution-of-team-structures.md

 Dynamic Reteaming offers five core patterns for changing team structures.
 Here’s how you can use each pattern to move incrementally toward your ideal state:

 ### 1. **One-by-One Reteaming**

 Gradually add or remove individuals from a team over time.
 This pattern is ideal for:

 - **Building skills:** Transitioning individuals to teams where they can develop expertise in new domains.
 - **Reducing dependencies:** Slowly moving key individuals out of teams to distribute their knowledge.

 **Example:**

 - A key developer on a legacy system begins pairing with a new team to transfer knowledge while maintaining support for the old system.

 ### 2. **Grow and Split Reteaming**

 When a team becomes too large, split it into smaller, more focused teams.
 This pattern works well when:

 - Teams take on additional responsibilities that require more focus.
 - New domains or capabilities emerge that justify distinct teams.

 **Example:**

 - A stream-aligned team focused on "ticketing and payments" grows and splits into two teams: one for ticketing systems and one for payment processing.

 ### 3. **Isolation Reteaming**

 Temporarily isolate team members to focus on a specific task or project.
 This is useful for:

 - Tackling critical challenges that require dedicated effort.
 - Exploring experimental solutions without disrupting ongoing work.

 **Example:**

 - A subset of a platform team is isolated to prototype a new API for integration with third-party vendors.

 ### 4. **Merging Teams**

 Combine two or more teams into a single team.
 This is effective when:

 - Teams are addressing overlapping user needs or domains.
 - Resource constraints necessitate consolidation.

 **Example:**

-- Two enabling teams supporting different parts of a platform merge into a single team to create a unified developer experience.
+- Two stream-aligned teams supporting different parts of a platform merge into a single team to create a unified developer experience.

 ### 5. **Switching Team Members**

 Move individuals between teams to spread knowledge and strengthen collaboration.
 This pattern is ideal for:

 - Increasing resilience by cross-pollinating expertise.
 - Responding to changing priorities or project needs.

 **Example:**

 - A designer from a journey-planning team temporarily joins a ticketing team to improve UI consistency across products.

 ---